cassiopagnoncelli/quant-etl/guides/README_cboe_vix.md

 ## Overview

-The CBOE VIX Historical Data service (`Etl::Import::Flat::Cboe::VixHistorical`) allows you to:
+The CBOE VIX Historical Data service (`QuantETL::Import::Flat::Cboe::VixHistorical`) allows you to:
 - Download historical data for various VIX indices
 - Import data directly into the database
 - Calculate statistics on VIX data